hugebelieve/CodingQuestions/casestudies/twitter.md

 - Zookeeper for multiple Redis handling

 # Trends
-- Stream processing framework like apache strom
+- Stream processing framework like apache storm
 - Tweet pass to parser
 - Use que like kafka que in between
 - 1. Goes to geo location mapping